Tex-Mex Chocolate Icebox Cookies

 By SAVEUR Editors

-In 2005, these spicy chocolate icebox cookies from San Antonio’s legendary Liberty Bar took the No. 7 slot in the Saveur 100.
-The Texas institution still serves them at Sunday brunch, in lieu of a breadbasket and completely unadorned.
+In 2005, these spicy chocolate icebox cookies from San Antonio’s legendary Liberty Bar took the No. 7 slot in the SAVEUR 100.
+They were also featured in our 2013 book 50 Best Cookies.
+The Texas institution still serves them at Sunday brunch in lieu of a bread basket and completely unadorned.
 That festive drizzle of white chocolate is all us.
-These were featured in our book Best Cookies.
-Check out all our favorite cookies to bake for the holidays here.

 Ingredients